greenland-dream/video-understanding/README.md

 Key capabilities:
 - Automatically detects scene changes in videos
-- Analyzes audio, key frames, and motion in each clip
+- Analyzes audio, video frames, and motion in each clip
 - Finds similar videos for each clip using multi-threading
 - Ensures each similar video is only used once across all clips
 - Organizes results in a clear directory structure